CiscoTestAutomation/genieparser/README.md

 When writing about what was changed, avoid using vague statements such as 'Updated regex' or 'Fixed bug'.
 If modifying an existing parser, then specify the schema keys and regex patterns that have been changed.

 2. The changelog (singular) that accompanies a contribution must have a unique file name and be in `genieparser/changelog/undistributed/`.
-If you need help generating a unique file name, then run the following code in Python's interactive shell to generate a sufficiently unique number:
+If you need help generating a unique file name, then enter the following bash/terminal command to generate a sufficiently unique number (linux and mac only):
 ```
->>>from datetime import datetime
->>>datetime.utcnow().strftime('%Y%m%d%H%M%S')
-'20200807212611'
+$ date "+%Y%m%d%H%M%S"
 ```
-This number can then simply be appended to your changelog file name.
+Put a short description in the name of the changelog file and then appended this number at the end of the file.
-For example, `genieparser/changelog/undistributed/changelog_20200807212611.rst`
+For example, `genieparser/changelog/undistributed/changelog_show_interface_iosxe_20200807212611.rst`

 > Copyright (c) 2020 Cisco Systems, Inc. and/or its affiliates